EXPLAINER: Verdict for American at Nissan in Ghosn scandal - NewsBreak

 EXPLAINER: Verdict for American at Nissan in Ghosn scandal

-A Tokyo court will hand down a verdict Thursday in the criminal trial of Greg Kelly, an American and former executive at Japan ese automaker Nissan.
+TOKYO (AP) — A Tokyo court will hand down a verdict Thursday in the criminal trial of Greg Kelly, an American and former executive at Japanese automaker Nissan.
 Kelly was charged with financial wrongdoing in under-reporting the compensation of Carlos Ghosn, his former boss and Nissan ex-chairman.

 WHAT IS HAPPENING?